 2. Significant Accounting Policies.
 As an investment company, the Fund follows the investment company accounting and reporting guidance, which is part of U.S. generally accepted accounting principles (GAAP) that may require the use of management estimates and assumptions in the preparation of its financial statements.
-The Board has designated the Adviser as the valuation designee under Rule 2a-5.
+The Board of Trustees (the Board) has designated Gabelli Funds, LLC (the Adviser) as the valuation designee under Rule 2a-5.
 Actual results could differ from those estimates.
 The following is a summary of significant accounting policies followed by the Fund in the preparation of its financial statements.